-10. If a doctor retires at or above normal retirement age (or at any age for reasons of ill-health or compulsory redundancy) between the operative date and taking up the contract after having made an expression of interest at the appropriate time a pensionable payment will be applicable relating to the period between the operative date and their date of retirement.
-This payment will reflect pay due had the contract been available from the operative date and will be based on Basic Salary.
-The employer will notify the Pensions Agency of this increase in pensionable remuneration and contributions arising from the payment of arrears to former employees.
+11. Where an eligible doctor who would have moved on to the new contract retires at or above normal retirement age or at any age for reasons of ill-health, compulsory redundancy or organisational change, a pensionable payment will be applicable relating to the period between 1 April 2008 and their date of retiral.
+This payment will reflect pay due had the contract been available from 1 April 2008, and will be based on basic salary.
+The employer will notify the Scottish Public Pensions Agency (SPPA) of this increase in pensionable remuneration and contributions arising from the payment of arrears to former employees.
+For the purposes of this paragraph, normal retirement age will be from age 60, or from age 55 for those doctors retiring with Mental Health Officer status and who have held this for a minimum of 20 years.